 Also, the more complex a life insurance product gets, the more it costs.
 So most of us need some help when it comes to choosing the right life insurance policy that fits our needs and doesn’t cost an arm and a leg.

-What’s the Point of Term Life Insurance?
+What’s the Point of Life Insurance?

-The fact that life insurance is meant to replace your income is the crux of why term life insurance is the best choice for almost everyone.
 Other life insurance products you might hear about are almost always a bad choice.
 Policies like universal life insurance and whole life insurance attempt to combine elements of saving and investing into your life insurance policy.

 So how Much Term Life Insurance do I Need?